Department of Classical and Near Eastern Studies — CNES

 - Classical Civilization (Roman/Greek/Mediterranean culture)

 Basic courses with readings in English are also offered for the benefit of all students University-wide.
-Our wide-ranging expertise allows us to help students pursue a variety of interests, while instruction in the spoken and written languages of the Near and Middle East East has obvious and immediate relevance.
+Our wide-ranging expertise allows us to help students pursue a variety of interests, while instruction in the spoken and written languages of the Near and Middle East has obvious and immediate relevance.

 We pride ourselves in upholding the liberal-arts tradition that has set BU's Harpur College apart from the very beginning: